kirkshoop/executors-1/wording.md

 *Execution customization points* are functions which delegate execution to an executor.
 Execution customization points enable uniform use of executors in generic contexts.

-When an execution customization point named *NAME* invokes a free execution function of the same name, overload resolution is performed in a context that includes the declaration `void` *NAME*`(auto&... args) = delete;`, where `sizeof...(args)` is the arity of the free execution function.
+When an execution customization point named *NAME* invokes a free execution function of the same name, overload resolution is performed in a context that includes the declaration `template <class...
+Ts> void` *NAME*`(Ts&&...) = delete;`, where `sizeof...(args)` is the arity of the free execution function.
 This context also does not include a declaration of the execution customization point.

 [*Note:* This provision allows execution customization points to invoke the executor's free, non-member execution function of the same name without recursion. *--end note*]